SitecorePowerShell/Book/users-and-roles.md

     Set-User -ProfileItemId "{AE4C4969-5B7E-4B4E-9042-B2D8701CE214}"
 ```

 **Example:** The follow queries all the user accounts for the default provider and filters those over the age of 18.
 The *age* property is custom on the *Profile*.
-We then export to CSV.
+Finally, export to CSV.

 ```powershell
 $users = Get-User -Filter * | Where-Object { $_.Profile.GetCustomProperty("age") -gt 18 }